nesbert/macOS-setup/README.md

 ## What does it install?

-Below highlights some of the software installed by this script.
+Below highlights some of the software installed and configured by this script.

+* [Homebrew](https://brew.sh) package manager for macOS
+* [Oh My Zsh](https://github.com/romkatv/powerlevel10k) with the Powerlevel10k theme
+* zshrc enhancements with [aliases](templates/aliases.sh) etc.
+* Enhances the Vim xp with "[The Ultimate vimrc](https://github.com/amix/vimrc)" and [Dracula](https://github.com/dracula/vim) theme
+* Updates system wide macOS [default preferences](templates/defaults.sh) see [dotfiles/.macos](https://github.com/mathiasbynens/dotfiles/blob/main/.macos)
+* Other applications & settings for development

 ### Applications, Tools & Utilities